 |Draft:||Diamondbacks #1 - 2015 - Out of Vanderbilt Univ.
 (TN)|

 Swanson has a simple, fundamentally sound swing.
 He consistently makes good, hard contact, with consistency, but lacks power.
 He should reach double figures in homers, with lots of doubles from his line-drive stroke.
-So he should hit for a good batting average—a 60 hit tool on the 20-80 scouting scale, with average power, developing into a 50.
+So he should hit for a good batting average—a 60 hit tool, with average power, developing into a 50.

 He is a prototypical #2 hitter.

 Dansby has good bat speed, a quick, loose swing, athleticism and plays with energy.
 His hit tool plays up because he is such an intelligent hitter.
 He is patient at the plate, and is able to adjust to pitchers.